p-at-rick-sg/Singstarter-Node-Express/README.md

 Manage your account/ugrade to a contributor
 Project details page- the images and text about trhe project.
 Ask questions about the prject to the owner
-Full purchase workflow - allow users to make payment to the project
+Full purchase workflow - allow users to make payment to the project and take paynment into Stripe

 **Contributor Interaction**
-Sigmup for an account
+Signup for an account
 Manage account
 Member homw page listing all the projects
 Add projects page